M-Waweru/ObituariesData/README.md

 From the graph above, we can observe that the survival rate of individuals, whose obituaries asked for fundraising, was lower than those who did not ask explicitly.
 This is especially evident for adults from the youth and gets worse for middle-aged adults.
 This may be due to poor financial planning when it comes to the event of death.
 Most people do not account for this and most families or involved members must fundraise to cover costs of burial, upkeep of the household and even to pay debts.

+**Recommendation**: Life insurance products such as term-life insurance can be marketed to adults, especially young professionals.
+Marketing strategies can be used to convince young people to relieve the burden of debts and other expenses from their family members after passing on.

 ## Model to predict those who need fundraising

-The second objective is to create and train a model that can predict who needs fundraising based on the dataset provided.
-This will also inform us on who needs life insurance the most.
+The second objective is to create and train a model that can predict who needs fundraising, based on the dataset provided.
+This will also inform us on which kind of person needs life insurance the most.

 ### Algorithms used
 Since this is a classification problem, all the algorithms used are classifiers.

+The performance of a model will be based on the following:
+1. Accuracy

+2. Confusion matrix

+3. Sensitivity - recall for positive category

+4. Specificity - recall for negative category

 The top two models are:

 <!-- #### Decision Trees